8 Tips and Tricks for Healthier and Stronger Nails

 You might like: How to Use Garlic to Harden Your Nails

 In order to have beautiful nails and hands, you need to care for them daily.
 You may not give them much attention until you actually look at them and think, “What am I going to do now?”
 Don’t despair.

-This isn’t about solving a specific problem as quickly as possible, but about keeping up with your nails and caring for them everyday.
-Properly protecting and hydrating them is essential.
+This isn’t about solving a specific problem as quickly as possible, but about keeping up with your nails and caring for them every day.